sgrif/talks/foundation_demystified/presentation.md

 ^ If you want to contribute to open source full time, you shouldn't have to have spent a bunch of nights and weekends doing unpaid labor as a prerequisite.
 And more often than not the way folks get hired for these jobs is that they are actively looking for someone to pay them to keep doing their open source work.
 But these companies aren't in a good position to determine whether a team within the project could use more support, and proactively hire someone to increase that team's headcount.
 By contrast, the foundation is frequently in contact with these teams, meaning that when we have the budget to hire a full time engineer, we're in a great position to see if any teams would be interested in having a new engineer join to support them.
 This is also a great opportunity for us to give opportunities to someone who might not be able to contribute to open source otherwise.

 ^ This is also something we focus on with our community grants program.
 We work with the Rust teams to find where there is bandwidth to help mentor and onboard new contributors, and ensure that some of our grants go to less experienced people and help them get started with contributing to open source.
 The hope is that after their grant many of these folks will become team members, or even pursue a career in open source full time.

 ---

-# Hydration Break

-^ And now it's time for another hydration break, brought to you by The Rust Foundation.
-The Foundation cares about Rustacean hydration, so let's all take a moment to drink some water.

----